Forex Trading Strategy Using a Currency Strength Meter

 Conclusion

 Using a Currency Strength Meter filters out the noise.
 Instead of scanning 20 charts, you can instantly narrow down your focus to the top 2 or 3 pairs with the highest probability of moving.
-Combine this "Strong vs. Weak" approach with sound technical analysis, and you have a robust trading edge.

 🔹 Key Takeaways